microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 using ITextViewSnapshot textView = await this.Extensibility.Editor().GetActiveTextViewAsync(clientContext, cancellationToken);
 ```

-Once you have ITextViewSnapshot, you can access editor state.
-ITextViewSnapshot is an immutable view of editor state at a point in time, so you'll need to use the other interfaces in the Editor object model to make edits.
+Once you have `ITextViewSnapshot`, you can access editor state. `ITextViewSnapshot` is an immutable view of editor state at a point in time, so you'll need to use the other interfaces in the Editor object model to make edits.

 ## Understand the Editor object model